himaenshuu/smartVault/README.md

 ### 🌟 Created with Passion by Himanshu

-Using cutting-edge technologies like Next.js 15, TypeScript, and Appwrite to revolutionize file management.
+Using cutting-edge technologies like Next.js 15, TypeScript, and Appwrite to revolutionize file management..